 Local Governments, Administrative Law, Public Private Partnerships, Leadership, Negotiation, and Executive Education

-Frank earned his Doctor of Jurisprudence (Doctor of Laws) degree from Western State University College of Law and his Bachelor of Arts degree from California State University Long Beach.
-He also completed his advanced legal studies in Corporate Taxation at the University of Southern California Law Center (USC Gould).
-He is a graduate of California League of Cities’ Civic Leadership Institute, an educational forum for the state’s rising leaders.
+Zerunyan earned his Doctor of Jurisprudence (Doctor of Laws) degree from Western State University College of Law and his Bachelor of Arts degree from California State University Long Beach.
+He also completed his advanced legal education in Corporate Taxation at the University of Southern California Law Center (USC Gould).
+He is a graduate of the California League of Cities’ Civic Leadership Institute.

 Zerunyan, trained as a lawyer, is a four-term Mayor and Councilmember in the City of Rolling Hills Estates, California.
 He was also a gubernatorial appointee under Governor Schwarzenegger, serving 38 million medical consumers on the Medical Board of California.